Noah-Saleh/Impact-of-CEO-Change/README.md

-# Effects of a CEO Change
+# Impact of CEO Change
 ## Summary of Purpose

 This is an analysis of the effects a CEO change has on the stock-price of a company using Jupyter Notebooks.